apache/pekko-http/THREAT_MODEL.md

 **In scope:**

 - **The remote HTTP client.** Can send arbitrary bytes, malformed framing, oversized or deeply-nested input, many concurrent connections, and abusive HTTP/2 frame sequences.
-The primary adversary — though per §14 Q1 what this adversary achieves through sheer *volume* is the proxy's problem, not the library's. *(inferred — §14 Q7)*
+The primary adversary — though per §14 Q1 what this adversary achieves through sheer *volume* is the proxy's problem, not the library's. *(maintainer — §14 Q7)*
-- **A malicious upstream server**, where the application uses the client API against an untrusted endpoint. *(inferred — §14 Q7)*
+- **A malicious upstream server**, where the application uses the client API against an untrusted endpoint. *(maintainer — §14 Q7)*
-- **A cross-origin web attacker**, where the application enables CORS. *(inferred — §14 Q2)*
+- **A cross-origin web attacker**, where the application enables CORS. *(maintainer — §14 Q2)*

 **Explicitly out of scope:**